TeddyBurnsides/SimpleTable/README.md

 # Simple Table React Component

-A simple table component for your React JS project that allows for column sorting.
+A table component for your React JS project that allows for column sorting and searching.

 ![Screenshot of Simple Table](https://github.com/theowiersema/SimpleTable/blob/main/public/screenshot.png?raw=true)

 Open [the demo](https://minimal-react-table.herokuapp.com/) to see a working example or browse to [/src/App.tsx](https://github.com/theowiersema/SimpleTable/blob/main/src/App.tsx) in this repository to see the code in action.

+Note that while the demo includes additional CSS styling, installing the package will not add any CSS to your project.
+The styling from `App.css` can be utilized if desired.

 ## How to install

 ```
 npm install @theowiersema/minimalreacttable